ccoutant/dwarf-locations/026-refine-type.md

 manually.
 A programmer may not know to do this or know how to do this.
 It also is a very cumbersome work around.

-A better option is to address this situation is to have the producer use DW_OP_regval_type so long as the variable is in a register.
+A better option to address this situation is to have the producer use DW_OP_regval_type so long as the variable is in a register.
 However, if one of these extended floating point registers representing a smaller type is spilled to memory without conversion back to a 64b double then the problem still exists.

 ### Type width reduction optimization